THE CREATE INSTITUTE

 Catherine Marrion

-I am an expressive arts therapist in private practice in Toronto.
-Due to Covid-19, I am currently working exclusively online (which turns out to be far more effective than expected -- it works!).
-I have both witnessed and experienced the transformative power of making art and the freeing power of creative play, so it is an enduring joy and an honour to be a companion for others on their healing journeys.
-An embodied and multi-modal approach is a strong value in my work, and is well supported by my somatic movement therapy background and extensive theatre experience, primarily as a voice and movement teacher in a conservatory theatre training program.
-While my work is based in an expressive arts approach, I draw on a number of other therapeutic modalities, including Internal Family Systems (IFS) and Gestalt.
+I am an expressive arts therapist in private practice in Toronto (currently online due to Covid-19) using both expressive arts and internal family systems (IFS) therapeutic modalities.
+I have witnessed and experienced the transformative power of making art and the freeing power of creative play, so it is an enduring joy and an honour to be a companion for others on their healing journeys.
+An embodied, multi-modal approach is a strong value in my work and is well supported by my somatic work and extensive experience as a voice and movement teacher in a training program for actors.
+Expressive Arts is my home to which Internal Family Systems (IFS) is a great complementary approach.
 My “informed intuition” comes from a long legacy of training, practice, my life in the arts and my many years as a child, sister, mother, daughter, grandmother, auntie, life partner and friend.

 Credentials: